What is co-op?

-How will school holidays or breaks impact the co-op schedule?
+How will school holidays or breaks affect the co-op schedule?

-College-observed holidays and breaks do not impact the co-op schedule.
-Students are to observe only those holidays and breaks that are observed by their employer while on co-op assignment.
+College-observed holidays and breaks do not affect the co-op schedule.
+Students on a co-op assignment are expected to follow their employer's schedule for holidays and breaks.

-What is the deadline for hiring a co-op student for a given semester?
+What is the deadline for hiring a co-op student for a specific semester?

 Ideally, students should be hired by the last week of the semester prior to the one in which they will begin working.
-However, students can be hired into the second week of the semester in which they would work.
-The student will still receive credit for the experience if starting a week or two late.
-However, we strongly encourage employers and students not to make this a common practice.
+However, when necessary, students can be hired in the first or the second week of the semester in which they work.
+The student will still receive course credit for the experience if they are hired by the second week of the semester.
+We strongly encourage employers and students not to make this "late start" a common practice.

 When should the co-op job offer be sent, and to whom?

-Job offers can be sent directly to the student, however, their co-op coordinator should also be informed of your selection.
+Job offers can be sent directly to the student; however, the student's co-op coordinator should also be informed of your selection.